 - Slide film 6-8 stops

-The Nikon N2000 uses 35mm film that is in metal canisters.
-The film can also be described as 135 film, and it’s the best-selling film format.
+The Nikon N2000 takes 35mm film that comes in metal canisters.
+It can also be called 135 film, and it’s the most popular film format.

-120 or 220 film, used by medium format cameras, is the only other film format you are likely to come across.
+120 or 220 film, used in medium format cameras, is the only other film format you are going to encounter}.

 DX Coded Film

-All commercially available 35mm film for sale at this point has a DX code.
-This allows cameras to auto detect and set the ISO when the canister is loaded into the camera.
+Nearly all available 35mm film offered at this time has a DX code.
+This lets cameras to auto detect and set the ISO of the film canister put in the camera.

-DX-coding will not make a difference for the Nikon N2000 because ISO needs to be manually set with the ASA knob.
+DX-coding won’t matter for the Nikon N2000 because ISO has to be set manually with the ASA knob.

 Nikon N2000 Resources

-You will find just a few possible choices for where to have 35mm film developed.
-For a more thorough discussion of the choices read my article on Where to Get Film Developed.
+There are several possible choices for where to get film processed.
+For a more thorough explanation of the options see my article on Where to Develop Film.

-WARNING: Film does not get processed locally at big box stores and pharmacies.
-They send film away to be processed by a separate company.
-Consequently, you won’t be given your processed negatives back.
+WARNING: Big box stores and pharmacies don’t develop film on location.
+They ship the film off-site to be developed by a separate company.
+Because of that, you won’t receive your processed negatives back.